 LISTEN TO THE TEACHER

-When we traveling narrow mountain roads and standing on the edges of high precipices to see expansive views of places like the Sea of Galilee or the Valley of Megiddo it was very important to listen and follow our teacher.
+When we traveled on narrow mountain roads and stood on the edges of high precipices to see expansive views of places like the Sea of Galilee or the Valley of Megiddo it was very important to listen and follow our teacher.
 Getting off the path could be deadly!